saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin account.md

 ![screenshot](images/Crowdin_account_settings2.png)

 3. Go to your email inbox — you should have received a verification email from Crowdin (check your spam folder if you can’t see one).
 Follow the instructions in the email to verify your account.

-## I already have a Crowdin account

-If you’re already signed up to Crowdin account, feel free to use your existing account.
-However, so that we can verify your contributions, **please make sure** your full name or the email address we have for you is recorded somewhere in your account settings.